ndd21/PHYS281/docs/demo-numpy.md

 #### Pre-initialised arrays

-You can create arrays initialised with all elements contain zero, using the [`zeros`](https://numpy.org/doc/stable/reference/generated/numpy.zeros.html#numpy.zeros) function:
+You can create arrays initialised with all elements containing zero, using the [`zeros`](https://numpy.org/doc/stable/reference/generated/numpy.zeros.html#numpy.zeros) function:

 ```python